jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 };
 ```

-The options includes the revokerAddress and wanAddress, the amount to be sent
+The options include the revoker address, the Wanchain address, the amount to be
-(210000 satoshis), the addresses of the Storeman group, and a new redeemKey.
+sent (210000 satoshis), the addresses of the Storeman group, and a new
-The redeemKey includes two parts, a random string (which is the transaction
+redeemKey.
+The redeemKey includes two parts, a random string (`x`, which is the
-identifier) and the hash of the random string (which is the key needed to
+key needed to redeem the token) and the hash of the random string (`xHash`,
-redeem the token).
-For the case of Bitcoin, we need the redeemKey hash to be a
+which is the transaction identifier).
+For the case of Bitcoin, we need the
-SHA256 hash.
+redeemKey hash to be a SHA256 hash.

 With our transaction options defined, we are finally at the point where we can
 actually start the transaction.
 The following snippet kicks off the transaction
-and runs through all of the required four steps through a chain of promises.
+and runs through all of the required four steps, using a chain of promises.

 ```javascript
 Promise.resolve([]).then(() => {